visgl/deck.gl/docs/layers/polygon-layer.md

 * If a number is provided, it is used as the elevation for all polygons.
 * If a function is provided, it is called on each polygon to retrieve its elevation.

+**Note:** If 3D positions are returned by `getPolygon`, the extrusion returned by `getElevation` is added to the base altitude of each vertex.

 ##### `getLineDashArray` (Function|Array, optional)